Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

  8. Next, we’re going to create and calculate another field into the Helsinki_small_areas attribute table using the HSL_Helsinki_stops point data.
 First open the *attribute table* of HSL_Helsinki_stops to familiarize yourself with its contents.
 The "Boardings" column depicts the number of boardings on stops in Helsinki on average per day.
 Say we want to learn where the areas are with the most boardings in Helsinki?
 We have the point locations of boardings and the outlines of the small areas, so we can combine them and find out **We will calculate and visualize the public transit passenger numbers per area for every Helsinki small area using something called a spatial join.**

-	1. Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
+	a) Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
-	2. Type “Join attributes by location” into the search bar.
+	b) Type “Join attributes by location” into the search bar.
 Select the one that has (Summary) after it.
 		- Read the information about this function, what do you think it does?
 		- This tool could look different to you depending on the version of your QGIS install.
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_join_attributes_by_location.png)
-	3. The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
+	c) The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
-	4. Set the follow values:
+	d) Set the follow values:
 	- *Base layer*: Helsinki_small_areas
 	- *Join layer*: HSL_Helsinki_stops
 	- *Geometric predicate*: contains (What do you think the other options mean?)